SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wlan_ble_unified_ae_coex_app/readme.md

 **Configure the WLAN parameters**

-- Enable the macro to start the WLAN task defined in  `rsi_common_app.h` file.
     ```c
     #define WLAN_TASK_ENABLE 1
     ```

-- In the Project Explorer pane, expand the **wifi** folder and open the `wifi_app_config.h` file and update/modify following macros:
+2. In the Project Explorer pane, expand the **wifi** folder and open the `wifi_app_config.h` file and update/modify following macros:

    - Enter the AP Connectivity essentials configurations as the value to SSID, SECURITY_TYPE, CHANNEL_NO and PSK

       ```c
       #define SSID          "YOUR_AP_SSID"
       #define SECURITY_TYPE SL_WIFI_WPA2
       #define CHANNEL_NO    0
       #define PSK           "YOUR_AP_PASSPHRASE"
       ```

    - Choose the throughput type by configuring below macro:

       ```c
       #define     THROUGHPUT_TYPE            TCP_TX
       ```

       - Valid Configurations of THROUGHPUT_TYPE:

         - UDP_TX → UDP transmit
         - UDP_RX → UDP receive
         - TCP_TX → TCP transmit
         - TCP_RX → TCP receive
         - SSL_TX → SSL transmit
         - SSL_RX → SSL receive

    - IP address of remote server:

       ```c
       #define     SERVER_IP          "192.168.0.234"
       ```

    - Port number of module:

       ```c
       #define     DEVICE_PORT                5005
       ```

    - Port number of remote server

       ```c
       #define     SERVER_PORT                5000
       ```

    - To select the ip, configure below macros:

       ```c
       #define     DHCP_MODE                  1
       ```

-  - Enable the following macro only if the user wants to ensure that the WiFi thread continuously scans for APs and prints the scan results
+   - Enable the following macro only if the user wants to ensure that the Wi-Fi thread continuously scans for APs and prints the scan results:

       ```c
       #define WIFI_CONTINUOUS_SCAN_MODE_ONLY 0
       ```

    - Enable this macro only if the user wants to connect WiFi to the AP, print the IP address, and then suspend the connection

       ```c
       #define WIFI_CONNECTION_ONLY 0
+      ```

-**Configure the BLE parameters**
+### Configure the BLE Parameters

 - Open `ble_config.h` file and update/modify following macros:

-  - Configure the following macros to enable extended advertsing and scanning by default respectively
+  - Configure the following macros to enable extended advertsing and scanning by default respectively:

        ```c
        #define ADV_ENABLED_DEFAULT    1
        #define SCAN_ENABLED_DEFAULT   1
        ```

-  - Set the following macro to enable second advertising set
+  - Set the following macro to enable second advertising set:

        ```c
        #define ADV_SET2    1
        ```

-  - Configure the following macros to set the number of peripheral and central connections that can be made
+  - Configure the following macros to set the number of peripheral and central connections that can be made:

        ```c
        #define RSI_BLE_MAX_NBR_SLAVES    1
        #define RSI_BLE_MAX_NBR_MASTERS   1
        ```

-  - Fill the name of the peripheral to be connected to in the following macro
+  - Fill the name of the peripheral to be connected to in the following macro:

        ```c
        #define RSI_REMOTE_DEVICE_NAME1   AEdevice1
        ```

-  - Configure following macro to enable secure connection for central and peripheral respectively :
+  - Configure following macro to enable secure connection for central and peripheral respectively:

        ```c
        #define SMP_ENABLE_C1    1
        #define SMP_ENABLE_P1    1
        ```

-  - Set following macro to receive 'gatt notifications' from remote device
+  - Set following macro to receive 'gatt notifications' from remote device:

        ```c
        #define RX_NOTIFICATIONS_FROM_C1    1
        #define RX_NOTIFICATIONS_FROM_P1    1
        ```

     > **Note**: Max limit for number of peripheral connections is 1 and central connections is 1

   - Power save configuration:

     - By default, The application is configured without power save.

        ```c
        #define ENABLE_NWP_POWER_SAVE 0
        ```

     - If user wants to run the application in power save, modify the following configuration.

        ```c
        #define ENABLE_NWP_POWER_SAVE 1
        ```